HC: Civil Division (Uganda)

 17 December 2014

-An administrator holding letters of administration must distribute the estate and may not treat or sell estate property as personal.
+An administrator holding letters of administration is an agent, must distribute the estate, and cannot lawfully sell estate land; appeal dismissed.

 17 December 2014